jpke/Sample-Work/README.md

 ###Process Exam Results
-This is an R script I created to take student exam results from Blackboard, extract relevant content and sumamrize findings for manual entry into another platform.
+This is an R script I created to take student exam results from Blackboard, extract relevant content and summarize findings for manual entry into another platform.

 ###Exploratory-Data-Analysis-Project